coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

   - c#
 ---

-_This article was originally posted on Jan 16, 2011 using .NET Framework 4.0 and Visual Studio 2010._
+_This article was originally posted on January 16, 2011 using .NET Framework 4.0 and Visual Studio 2010._

 Most programs you interact with daily operate in a window, but sometimes it is more convenient for your program to run in the background.
 Virus scan software is a perfect example of this.
 The easiest way to interact with a program running in the background is to add it to the Windows taskbar.
 In this article we are going to learn how to add an icon to Windows taskbar.
 I will demonstrate how you can minimize your program to the taskbar, add a context menu strip to the taskbar icon, and even create information bubbles in the taskbar.